A huge welcome to my Massive Online Paydays review!

 - Digital Millionaire Secret

-And that’s not even the tip of the iceberg!
+And that’s not even the tip of the iceberg because there’s A LOT of this stuff floating around in the “high-ticket scheme” waterss.

-‘MOP’ is simply a deceitful “doorway” website that funnels people like you into a high-ticket MLM opportunity called MOBE.
+‘MOP’ is simply a “doorway” website that funnels people like you into a big-ticket MLM opportunity called MOBE.

 So, ‘MOP’ isn’t even a real opportunity.
-It’s a scammy page belonging to a cowardly affiliate of MOBE.
+It’s a scammy page belonging to an affiliate of MOBE.

-When you become a member of MOBE, you get a sales funnel for promoting its pricey training products and get paid a mega affiliate commission for every product you sell to other suckers.
+When you become a member of MOBE, you get a sales funnel for promoting its training products and get paid mega commissions for everyone you recruit.

 In my opinion, it’s not a smart way to make money as a beginner because you’re seriously out-of-pocket before getting an online business started.

-Any successful affiliate marketer will tell you that an affiliate program is always “free” to join.
+Any successful affiliate marketer will tell you that an affiliate program is always “free” to join like Amazon or ClickBank, for example.

 Well, when I say ‘MOP’, what I really mean to say is MOBE because that’s the true reality.